Matka Canyon Skopje: Vrelo Cave Boat, Hikes & Prices

 Matka Canyon is the easiest and most rewarding nature escape from Skopje - a steep limestone gorge of the Treska river, dammed into a long emerald reservoir, just about 17 km southwest of the capital.
-It is a classic half-day trip: take a boat ride to the Vrelo cave, walk the lakeside path to the medieval St. Andrew monastery, hike up into the cliffs, or hire a kayak on the still green water.
-The canyon itself is free to enter; you only pay for boats, kayaks and food.
-This guide covers what Matka is, what to do there, how to get out from Skopje, rough costs, how long to allow, and a few practical tips.
+It’s a classic half-day trip: take a boat ride to the Vrelo cave, walk the lakeside path to the medieval St. Andrew monastery, hike up into the cliffs, or hire a kayak on the still green water.
+The canyon itself is free to enter, and you can be standing under the cliffs less than half an hour after leaving the city centre.
+You only pay for the boat, the kayak and lunch, and 2026 guide prices are further down, so Matka suits a cheap morning out or a full day on the water.

 What is Matka Canyon?